Nokia files patent lawsuits against HTC, RIM

 HTC said it would not comment on the legal action until its lawyers had seen the filings.
 "HTC has been a licensee of Nokia on wireless essential patents since 2003.
 We are waiting to receive a complaint," the company said in an emailed statement.

-Nokia's announcement of the newest round of smartphone lawsuits comes on the same day a court in Germany ruled that Microsoft (MSFT.O) had infringed Motorola Mobility's (MMI.N) patents.
+Nokia's announcement of the newest round of smartphone lawsuits comes on the same day a court in Germany ruled that Microsoft had infringed Motorola Mobility's patents.

 The court ordered the world's largest software maker to remove its popular Xbox 360 gaming consoles and Windows 7 operating system software from the German market.